gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 **Comparison of representation using pre-trained models** Train an all-atom model and compare to existing models that are trained only on AA sequences.
 These pre-trained models can be either language models or diffusion models

-**Improvements using additional protein information - MSA** See in what way and which additional protein information (3Di, PLM, MSA) can improve the generation of proteins

-**Improvements using additional protein information - PLM** See in what way we can incorporate PL information and compare if the results show improvements over the vanilla model
+**Testing multiple subsets of protein length**
+Train multiple models were we compare how well the architecture can handle different protein lengths.
+Note that each model should have the same amount of training data for a fair comparison.
+We can compare on protein validity, atom distribution, structural validity and diversity

 **Improvements using additional protein information - 3Di** See in what way we can incorporate 3Di information and compare if the results show improvements over the vanilla model

+**Finetune the model on unnatural protein generation** After finding the best model we should finetune to be able to do unnatural protein generation

 **How well can we do inpainting**
 Is our model able to do inpainting besides *de novo* generation

+**Improvements using additional protein information - MSA** See in what way we can incorporate MSA information and compare if the results show improvements over the vanilla model

+**Improvements using additional protein information - PLM** See in what way we can incorporate PLM information and compare if the results show improvements over the vanilla model

 **Guide or condition the protein generation**
 Which type and how should we guide the protein generation process

-**Finetune the model on unnatural protein generation** After finding the best model we should finetune to be able to do unnatural protein generation

-**Testing multiple subsets of protein length**
-Train multiple models were we compare how well the architecture can handle different protein lengths.
-Note that each model should have the same amount of training data for a fair comparison.
-We can compare on protein validity, atom distribution, structural validity and diversity

 **To augment or not to augment?**
 Train two models where one is trained with data augmentation using restricted randomized SMILES ordering and the other is not.
 We compare on protein validity, atom distribution, structural validity and diversity.